Affect (psychology): Main research findings

 Researchers Bradley, Codispoti, Cuthbert and Lang wanted to further examine the emotional reactions in picture priming.
 Instead of using an appetitive stimulus they used stimulus sets from the International Affective Picture System (IAPS).
 The image set includes various unpleasant pictures such as snakes, insects, attack scenes, accidents, illness, and loss.
-They predicted that the unpleasant picture would stimulate a defensive motivational intensity response, which would produce strong emotional arousal such as skin gland responses and cardiac deceleration.
+They predicted that an unpleasant picture would stimulate a defensive motivational intensity response, which would produce strong emotional arousal such as skin gland responses and cardiac deceleration.
 Participants rated the pictures based on valence, arousal and dominance on the Self-Assessment Manikin (SAM) rating scale.
 The findings were consistent with the hypothesis and proved that emotion is organized motivationally by the intensity of activation in appetitive or defensive systems.

-Prior to research in 2013, Harmon-Jones and Gable performed an experiment to examine whether neural activation related with approach-motivation intensity (left frontal-central activity) would trigger the effect of appetitive stimuli on narrowed attention.
+Prior to research in 2013, Harmon-Jones and Gable performed an experiment to examine whether neural activation related to approach-motivation intensity (left frontal-central activity) would trigger the effect of appetitive stimuli on narrowed attention.
 They also tested whether individual dissimilarities in approach motivation are associated with attentional narrowing.
 In order to test the hypothesis, the researchers used the same Navon task with appetitive and neutral pictures in addition to having the participants indicate how long since they had last eaten in minutes.
-To examine the neural activation, the researchers used an electroencephalography and recorded eye movements in order to detect what regions of the brain were being used during approach motivation.
-The results supported the hypothesis suggesting that the left frontal-central hemisphere is relative for approach-motivational processes and narrowed attentional scope.
-Some psychologists were concerned that the individuals who were hungry had an increase in the left frontal-central due to frustration.
-This statement was proved false because the research shows that the dessert pictures increase positive affect even in the hungry individuals.
+To examine neural activation, the researchers used electroencephalography and recorded eye movements in order to detect what regions of the brain were being used during approach motivation.
+The results supported the hypothesis that the left frontal-central brain region is related to approach-motivational processes and narrowed attentional scope.
+Some psychologists were concerned that the individuals who were hungry had an increase in activity in the left frontal-central region due to frustration.
+This statement was proved false because the research showed that dessert pictures increased positive affect even in hungry individuals.
 The findings revealed that narrowed cognitive scope has the ability to assist us in goal accomplishment.